tylertrussell/aetycoon/docs_src/docgen-api/catnado.properties.choice_property.md

 `c2i`

-Converts a choice to its datastore representation.
+Convert a choice to its datastore representation.

 `get_choices`

-Gets a list of values which may be assigned to this property.
+Get a list of values which may be assigned to this property.

 `make_value_from_datastore`

+Convert int from datastore to choice.

 `get_value_for_datastore`

+Use underlying int value for datastore.